Potts-Headstone

 Green Burial

 The conservation cemetery ecosystem service project involves green burials.
 An alternative to traditional contemporary interment which leeches chemicals into the ground, green burial is a way of caring for the dead with minimal environmental impact.
 Natural or green burial is the way our ancestors buried their dead.
 With a green burial: there can be no embalming, no vaults, and all burial containers or shrouds must be biodegradable.
-There will be no headstones, rather each burial site will be marked with Global Positioning System (GPS) coordinates.
+There will be no headstones, rather each burial site will be marked with Global Positioning System (GPS) coordinates and an azimuth stone made from marble quarried right here in Georgia.

 Local Impact

-All burial materials including biodegradable wood, wicker or bamboo caskets, and funeral shrouds will be manufactured locally here in Pickens County, further reducing the carbon footprint involved with interment.
+All burial materials including biodegradable wicker or bamboo caskets, and funeral shrouds will be manufactured locally, further reducing the carbon footprint involved with interment.